unioslo/harbor-cli/docs/configuration/config-file.md

 {% include "sample_config.toml" %}
 ```

+!!! warning
-**NOTE**: The name of the `output.JSON` table is case-sensitive.
+    The name of the `output.JSON` table is case-sensitive.
 The reason this name is upper-case is due to a conflict with the built-in Pydantic `json` method.
 This will hopefully be fixed in a future release.

 ## Configuration file structure